Interested in this programme? Watch our latest webinar.

 If you’re interested in learning about and carrying out high-quality research into these interactions, you can make a real difference in learning, teaching, and instruction.

-This programme is designed to prepare you for a career in research: inside academia (as a PhD candidate), or as a researcher in another institution in the field of education.
+This programme is designed to prepare you for a career in research (for example as a PhD candidate), or for work in education policy and consultancy.
 Educational Sciences: Learning in Interaction is offered by the Department of Education and Pedagogy, which in turn is part of Utrecht University’s Faculty of Social and Behavioural Sciences.
 The programme is based in the faculty-wide research theme of Education and Learning, which is embedded in local, national, and international research networks.

 High Quality Programme